Vankog/TurtleHub/docs/Setup.md

 section.

 ### General BugTraq config
-* If `bugtraq.warnifnoissue` es enabled, it checks your current commit for issue numbers and warns you if you don't provide one when committing.
-It checks messages according the RegEx of the `bugtraq.logregex` property.
+* If `bugtraq.warnifnoissue` is enabled, it checks your current commit for issue numbers and warns you if you don't provide one when committing.
+It checks messages according to the RegEx of the `bugtraq.logregex` property.
 If not present it checks against `bugtraq.message`.
   ```
   [bugtraq]
     ### general BugTraq config ###